 As we’re unable to provide any legal advice on preparing your Will, we strongly recommend that you use a qualified solicitor.
 Any mistake in a Will can cause problems or even make the whole Will invalid.

 Make sure you keep it up to date.
 If there have been any births, deaths, marriages or divorces in your family, it’s worth reviewing your Will.

 If you want to add a gift to Christian Aid to your existing Will, you can probably do this quite cheaply and simply with a legal document known as a codicil.
 Ask your solicitor about the best way to add a codicil.

 What essential info about Christian Aid will I need to give my solicitor?

-In Northern Ireland our registered charity number is XR94639, and our address is Christian Aid, Linden House, Beechill Business Park, 96 Beechill Road, Belfast BT8 7QN.
+Address: Christian Aid Ireland, Linden House, Beechill Business Park, 96 Beechill Road, Belfast BT8 7QN.

 Your solicitor will also need to know what type of gift you wish to leave – you can find this information in the next question.

 What different types of gift can I leave?